cfpbackup/hmda-combined-documentation/fig_versioned_docs/version-2021/data-specifications.md

 > b.
 Use Code 6 if the applicant or borrower, or co-applicant or co-borrower, does not provide the information in an application taken by mail, internet, or telephone.
 Leave the remaining Race of Applicant or Borrower data fields blank.

 > c.
-Use Code 7 if the requirement to report the applicant's or borrower's race does not apply to the covered loan or application that your institution is reporting.
+Use Code 7 if the requirement to report the applicant’s or borrower’s race does not apply to the covered loan or application that your institution is reporting.
 Leave the remaining Race of Applicant or Borrower data fields blank.

 > d.
 Use Code 8 in the co-applicant field if there are no co-applicants or co-borrowers.
 Leave the remaining Race of Applicant or Borrower data fields blank.

 > > i.
 If there is more than one co-applicant or co-borrower, provide the required information only for the first co-applicant or co-borrower listed on the collection form.

 > e.
 If fewer than five (5) races are provided by the applicant or borrower, or by any co-applicant or co-borrower, leave the remaining Race of Applicant or Borrower data fields blank.

 > f.
-If the applicant or borrower, or any co-applicant or co-borrower, did not select Code(s) 1, 27, or 44, but provided the name of the applicant's or borrower's American Indian or Alaska Native Enrolled or Principal Tribe(s) in the Race Free Form Text Field for American Indian or Alaska Native Enrolled or Principal Tribe, other Asian race(s) in the Race Free Form Text Field for Other Asian, or Other Pacific Islander race(s) in the Race Free Form Text Field for Other Pacific Islander, your institution is permitted, but not required, to report Code 1, Code 27, or Code 44, as applicable, in one of the Race of Applicant or Borrower data fields.
+If the applicant or borrower, or any co-applicant or co-borrower, did not select Code(s) 1, 27, or 44, but provided the name of the applicant’s or borrower’s American Indian or Alaska Native Enrolled or Principal Tribe(s) in the Race Free Form Text Field for American Indian or Alaska Native Enrolled or Principal Tribe, other Asian race(s) in the Race Free Form Text Field for Other Asian, or Other Pacific Islander race(s) in the Race Free Form Text Field for Other Pacific Islander, your institution is permitted, but not required, to report Code 1, Code 27, or Code 44, as applicable, in one of the Race of Applicant or Borrower data fields.
 Each reported race will be counted as one of the five (5) reported races, whether or not you also choose to report Code 1, Code 27, or Code 44, as applicable as one of the Race of Applicant or Borrower, or Race of Co-Applicant or Co-Borrower, data fields.

-2. **Race Free Form Text Field for American Indian or Alaska Native Enrolled or Principal Tribe.** Enter the name of the applicant's or borrower's American Indian or Alaska Native Enrolled or Principal Tribe(s), if provided by the applicant or borrower, or by any co-applicant or co-borrower, as applicable.
+2. **Race Free Form Text Field for American Indian or Alaska Native Enrolled or Principal Tribe.** Enter the name of the applicant’s or borrower’s American Indian or Alaska Native Enrolled or Principal Tribe(s), if provided by the applicant or borrower, or by any co-applicant or co-borrower, as applicable.
 For example, enter Navajo if provided by the applicant or borrower, or by any co-applicant or co-borrower, as applicable.
 Enter more than one American Indian or Alaska Native Enrolled or Principal Tribe, if provided by the applicant or borrower, or by any co-applicant or co-borrower, as applicable.
 The maximum number of characters for this field is 100 characters, including spaces.
 If the applicant or borrower, or any co-applicant or co-borrower did not provide an American Indian or Alaska Native Enrolled or Principal Tribe(s), leave this field blank.

 3. **Race Free Form Text Field for Other Asian.** Enter the specific Other Asian race(s) not listed above, if provided by the applicant or borrower, or by any co-applicant or co-borrower, as applicable.
 For example, enter Hmong, Laotian, Thai, Pakistani, or Cambodian, and so on, if provided by the applicant or borrower, or by any co-applicant or co-borrower, as applicable.
 Enter more than one other Asian race, if provided by the applicant or borrower, or by any co-applicant or co-borrower, as applicable.
 The maximum number of characters for this field is 100 characters, including spaces.
 If the applicant or borrower, or any co-applicant or co-borrower, did not provide an Other Asian race(s), leave this field blank.